 I’m also very interested in seeing illustration work for cover design and picture books, and would love to take on a great new author/illustrator.

-I’m also looking for exciting, high-concept, gobble-down-in-one-sitting YA novels that keep me up way past my bedtime, as well as more beautiful, literary works that explore the coming-of-age theme from a truly original angle and beg for multiple re-readings.
-I'm a huge Francesca Lia Block fan, and tend to gravitate toward stories featuring offbeat, alternate-lifestyle protagonists who trailblaze their own weird and wonderful paths through life--I want unforgettable characters who burn, burn, burn like fabulous yellow roman candles exploding like spiders across the stars.
+I’m also looking for exciting, high-concept, gobble-down-in-one-sitting YA novels that keep me up way past my bedtime (the creepier, the better!) as well as more beautiful, literary works that explore the coming-of-age theme from a truly original angle and beg for multiple re-readings.
+I'm a huge Francesca Lia Block fan, and tend to gravitate toward stories featuring offbeat, alternate-lifestyle protagonists who trailblaze their own weird and wonderful paths through life--I want unforgettable characters that I'd follow anywhere, who burn, burn, burn like fabulous yellow roman candles exploding like spiders across the stars.

 My adult list is narrower than my children’s list.
 What I am really on the hunt for are juicy, well-researched historical novels—I adore Geraldine Brooks, and one of my favorite reads of all time is Clan of the Cave Bear by Jean Auel (the first few books, before they devolve into cave porn).
 My ultimate adult project wish list would include a romantic historical with some unique fantasy elements, a literary, Beat-like coming-of-age, a thrilling survival tale with well-researched, back-to-the-land details, and a dark, witchy, semi-realistic novel (think a modern-day Practical Magic or Garden Spells).

 Regarding contemporary adult fiction, I’m pretty excited about the New Adult category—it’s about time this very real genre was identified.
 In general, I’m interested in reading more about younger adults and this rich, peculiar, “second coming-of-age”, where one is really exploring what it means to be an adult in the 21st century.
-Like my YA interests, I love stories set in the counter-culture, and love light twists of fantasy or magical realism.
+Like my YA interests, I love stories set in the counter-culture, quirky love stories with a stand-out hook, and subtle twists of fantasy or magical realism.

 The one link I have throughout the many genres I'm interested in is humor.
 It doesn't necessarily have to be silly humor—sometimes it's more interesting to find humor in darker settings—but I do love a story can illuminate something about humanity AND make me laugh.
 Life is serious enough.
 Reading should be a joy.